maduce/fosscad-repo/Firearms/Parlor_Pistol-Caboose/README.md

 #### Description

 The goal of this project was to make a small parlor pistol.
 As always, I aim to avoid rafting and support.
-This parlor pistol is based off of http://www.thingiverse.com/thing:212279 which is a toy dart pistol of my design.
+This parlor pistol is inspired by http://www.thingiverse.com/thing:212279 which is a toy dart pistol of my design.

 You can see a demonstration here: http://youtu.be/l3LeLbWkE0o of the toy pistol.